Sigma Pi Sigma - The National Physics Honor Society

 The national requirements for becoming a member of ΣΠΣ are:

-The faculty of the Physics and Astronomy Department use the following criteria to nominate undergraduate students for membership:
+The faculty of the Physics and Astronomy Department at Vanderbilt University have established the following local criteria to nominate undergraduate students at Vanderbilt for membership:

 - have finished at least three semesters of college;

-- (physics majors) have finished a first-year physics sequence and PHYS 225A or another course required for the major in physics or (physics or astronomy minors) have finished at least three regular courses required for the minor; and
+- Physics majors must have finished a first-year physics sequence and at least one additional course required for the major in physics.
+Physics minors or Astronomy minors must have finished at least three regular courses required for the minor; and

-- have an overall GPA of 3.3 and a GPA in technical (physics, astronomy, math) courses of 3.3.
+- have an overall GPA of 3.3 and a GPA in technical (physics, astronomy, math, computer science) courses of 3.3.

 The faculty have the discretion to use their judgment in making exceptions to these rules.

-Normally, new members of ΣΠΣ are identified by the Undergraduate Program Committee in early April and formally inducted into ΣΠΣ in the third week of April, each academic year.
+Normally, new members of ΣΠΣ are identified by the Undergraduate Program Committee in early April and formally inducted into ΣΠΣ on reading day (the day between the last day of classes and the start of the final exam period).